pradeephubgit/appsignal-docs/source/appsignal/contributing.html.md

 ## Using git and GitHub

-We organize most of our git repositories on GitHub using a `master` and `develop` branch.
-The `master` branch corresponds to the current stable release of a project.
+We organize most of our git repositories on GitHub using a `main` and `develop` branch.
+The `main` branch corresponds to the current stable release of a project.
 The `develop` branch is used for development of features that will end up in the next minor release of a project.